openstack/openstack-manuals/doc/install-guide/source/environment-security.rst

 passwords.

-The following table provides a list of services that require passwords and their associated references in the guide:
+The following table provides a list of services that require passwords and their associated references in the guide.

 .. list-table:: **Passwords**
    :widths: 50 60